Historic Schools in Haddam

 First District Schoolhouse

-Built in 1866, the schoolhouse is one of six remaining district schoolhouses remaining in Haddam.
-In 1814 the town established 14 school districts and the first school district extended from Higganum's border south to Shailerville.
+Built in 1866, the schoolhouse is one of at least eight remaining district schoolhouses in Haddam.
+In 1814 the town established 14 school districts and the First School District extended from Higganum's border south to Shailerville.
 The district schools were used into the 20th century.
-In the early 1950s a new elementary school was built in Higganum, which is still used today.
-Today the First District School House serves as Haddam's Senior Center.
+In the early 1950s a new elementary school was built in Higganum, which all Haddam students attended.
+Today the First District Schoolhouse serves as Haddam's Senior Center.

 Candlewood District Schoolhouse